“Stand Your Ground” and “Castle Doctrine” in Arizona

 Example 4: Your boyfriend is spending the night (you DID invite him in).
 At 0400 you wake and find him molesting a 12 year old who is living in your house.
 When you confront him, he pulls out a knife and holds it to her throat.
-You MAY shoot him, legally; whether you can or should (or not) depends on your skills with a gun, if they are moving, and other moral & physical factors.
+You MAY shoot him, legally; whether you can or should (or not) depends on your skills with a gun, if they are moving, and other moral and physical factors–see Appendix.*

 Example 5: You look through your window at 0500 and see somebody breaking into your car.
 You COULD go out there and hold him at gunpoint, but you CANNOT shoot him just for stealing your car stereo (or even your car).
 More importantly, you give up a significant tactical / safety advantage (the strong walls and locked doors of your “castle”) if you foolishly choose to go outside to confront him.

 Example 6: You hear honking in your yard.
 Your daughter has locked herself in a car to escape from a date-rape.
 The guy is breaking into the car.
 You CAN shoot him to “repel boarders,” as long as you can get a firing angle that does not endanger her or your neighbors.
 If she can drive away instead, it would be safer if you don’t leave your castle to go out there, placing yourself at a tactical / safety disadvantage.